Generic Restasis Risk Metastasizes To Shire

 The question remains: When might generic Restasis come to market?
 Generics rivals would have to win the IPR and generic Restasis would then need FDA approval.
 According to Barron's, some analysts believe generic Restasis could arrive as early as 2018:

 Some analysts say a generic version of Restasis could arrive next year.
-Others, like UBS's Marc Goodman insist it will have to wait until 2019 since no generic drug maker will want to risk a launch until after Allergan's appeal is decided.
+Others, like UBS's Marc Goodman, insist it will have to wait until 2019 since no generic drug maker will want to risk a launch until after Allergan's appeal is decided.

 The Barron's article might have been the catalyst to send SHPG and AGN lower (AGN was off nearly 5% midday).
 Generic Restasis would likely cause Restasis prices to fall much lower.
 According to the IMS Institute For Healthcare Informatics, from 2002 to 2014 the price of medicines was reduced by 51% in the first year generics entered the market.
 According to Shire's Director and Head, Global Communications for Ophthalmics & Neuroscience, Xiidra is the first prescription medicine in the U.S. approved to treat both the signs and symptoms of dry eye: